sguox002/leetcode/leetcode-all.md

 <<-368	Largest Divisible Subset    		38.1%	Medium
 in the subset, every pair satisfy a[i]%a[j]=0 or a[j]%a[i]=0
-equivalent: they shall have a gcd. or this is a geometric series. sort and then use dp. with parent information
+equivalent: they shall have a gcd. or this is a geometric series. sort and then use dp. with parent information to traceback.
 ->>

 <<-375	Guess Number Higher or Lower II    		41.4%	Medium